 This the fourth part of this article.
 In this part we explained access link, trunk link, VLAN tagging process, VLAN tagging protocol ISL and 802.1Q, Dynamic trunking protocol and DTP mode with examples.
 Later in this part we configured trunking in our practice lab.

-In our network Office1 Switch is configured as VTP Server.
+In practice lab network Office1 Switch is configured as VTP Server.
 Office2 and Office3 switches are configured as VTP clients.
 We only need to create VLANs in VTP Server.
-VTP Server will propagate this information to all VTP clients.
+VTP Server will propagate this information to all VTP clients automatically.

 vlan vlan number command is used to create the VLAN.